randomtruffles/Dominion_League/resources.md

 * **Black Market**: The Black Market deck is made up of exactly 60 unused Kingdom cards that do not have any setup.
 The Black Market deck will also not have cards that require setup not already required by other Kingdom cards.
 For example, it will not have cards that require Potion or Ruins unless another card in the Kingdom already needs those things.
 When you play Black Market, the un-bought cards are put back in a random order, and the Black Market deck is shuffled once all the cards from it have been revealed once.
 * **Way of the Mouse**: Way of the Mouse will not set aside cards with setup or cards that when played using Way of the Mouse would be as useful or less useful than other Ways.

-#### Tracking rules

-Some cards, like the new Band of Misfits, can play a card that isn't put into play.
-When you play Band of Misfits, leave it in play as long as you would have left the card it plays in play.
-Normally that will be the same turn's Clean-up.
-For a Band of Misfits playing a Duration card, it will be the Clean-up of the last turn the Duration card has any effects.
-For a Band of Misfits playing a Throne Room playing a Duration card, it will be the Clean-up of the turn the Duration card leaves play.
-For a Band of Misfits playing a card that can move itself from play, like Mining Village, the Mining Village can't move itself, so Band of Misfits doesn't leave play any earlier than normal.
-If a Band of Misfits plays multiple Duration cards (e.g., you used Throne Room on it), leave it out until the Clean-up of the last turn that one of them still had effects.

-These rules apply to all of the cards that play cards without putting them into play: Band of Misfits, Captain, Inheritance, Necromancer, Overlord, and Way of the Mouse.

-#### Stop-Moving rule

-*Note: This replaces the Lose-Track rule (which was introduced in the Dominion: Dark Ages rulebook), and is largely the same as it.*

-An effect can move a card if it specifies where the card is coming from, or if the effect put the card where it is now.
-If a card isn't where the effect would expect it to be, or has moved away from there and then back, it can't move the card.
-Played cards expect to be in play; they can't move themselves if they aren't.
-Gained cards are expected to be where they were gained to, even if this isn't the discard pile.
-Cards in discard piles can be moved even if covered up by other cards; cards on top of a deck can't be moved once covered up.

-Additionally, when you are told to get a card from your discard pile and that card is not the top card of your discard pile, you can look through your discard pile to get the card.
-You don't have to just look at the top couple of cards, you can look through the whole discard pile.

-#### Gaining non-Supply cards

-When a card tells you to gain a non-Supply card by name, you can gain it from its pile, even though it's not in the Supply.

-For example, Marauder can gain Spoils because Marauder uses the words "gain a Spoils", but Changeling cannot gain an Imp because Changeling does not use the word "Imp" and instead says "gain a copy".

-#### Reducing costs

-The cost in $ of a card can't go below $0.
-The cost in Potion of a card can't go below 0 Potion.
-The cost in Debt of a card can't go below 0 Debt.

-#### Kingdom Treasure cards

-New printings of Treasure cards that do special things when played will no longer say "when you play this", and instead of saying they are "worth" an amount of $ they will give +$.

-#### Shuffling

-In addition to the shuffling rules in the Previous errata section below, there is additional errata that when shuffling, you may also look through your remaining deck.

-#### Coffers

-You may spend Coffers at any time on your turn.

-#### Playing cards

-An effect that tries to play a card for the first time can only do so when the card is where the effect expects it to be.
-If it can play it the first time, subsequent plays will also work.

 ### Previous errata